KeyJONE/KeyJONE.github.io/content/event/example/index.md

 location: TU Wien, Vienna, Austria

+summary: Presentation at the ASCE Engineering Mechanics Institute 2024 International Conference.
+Mini-Symposia co-organizer.

-summary: This talk introduces a novel stable node-based smoothed particle finite element method (SNS-PFEM) integrated with the dual mortar contact method, designed to address fully coupled thermo-hydro-mechanical (THM) structure-soil interaction geotechnical problems, particularly those involving large deformation.
+abstract: This talk introduces a novel stable node-based smoothed particle finite element method (SNS-PFEM) integrated with the dual mortar contact method, designed to address fully coupled thermo-hydro-mechanical (THM) structure-soil interaction geotechnical problems, particularly those involving large deformation.
 The proposed SNS-PFEM framework offers three key advancements.
 The validity of this method is demonstrated through four benchmark tests, including the thermo-mechanical (TM) coupled sliding beam, the hydro-thermal (HT) coupled moving liquid, the THM coupled thermal consolidation, and the THM coupled half space heating.
 Additionally, the proposed THM SNS-PFEM framework is applied to investigate the interaction behavior between submarine pipelines and seabed soil during penetration and buckling, with a specific focus on thermal effects.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.